Russell-Waterhouse/blog/content/post/haskell-tutorial-part-2.md

 extra.

-create a file called `hello.hs` and copy the following line into it:
+Create a file called `hello.hs` and copy the following line into it:
 ```haskell
 main :: IO ()
 main = putStrLn "Hello, world!"
 ```

-Compile it with ghc (the haskell compiler we installed earlier)
+Compile it with GHC (the haskell compiler we installed earlier)

 ```bash
 ghc hello.hs -o hello.bin